Wolf-Heinrich Graf von Helldorff

 Wolf-Heinrich Julius Otto Bernhard Fritz Hermann Ferdinand Graf von Helldorff (14 October 1896 – 15 August 1944) was an SA-Obergruppenführer, German police official and politician.
 He served as a member of the Landtag of Prussia during the Weimar Republic, as a member of the Reichstag for the Nazi Party from 1933, and as Ordnungspolizei Police President in Potsdam and in Berlin.
-From 1938 he became involved with the anti-Nazi resistance, and was executed in 1944 for his role in the 20th July plot to overthrow Adolf Hitler's regime.
+From 1938 he became involved with the anti-Nazi resistance, and was executed in 1944 for his role in the 20 July plot to overthrow Adolf Hitler's regime.

 Early life

-Helldorff was born in Merseburg.
+Wolf-Heinrich Julius Otto Bernhard Fritz Hermann Ferdinand Graf von Helldorff was born in Merseburg on 14 October 1896.
 A noble landowner's son, Helldorff was educated by private tutors in his youth, and then graduated from the gymnasium in Wernigerode in 1914.
 He volunteered for military service with the 12th Thuringian Hussars headquartered in Torgau.
 He served on both the western front and the eastern front in the First World War, attaining the rank of Leutnant and earning the Iron Cross first and second class.
-After the war, he was a member of the right-wing Freikorps, seeing service with both the Freikorps Lutzow and Roßbach in 1919 and 1920.
+After the war, he was a member of the right-wing Freikorps, seeing service with both the Freikorps Lutzow and Freikorps Roßbach in 1919 and 1920.
 From 1920 to 1924 he was a member of the nationalist paramilitary organisation Stahlhelm.

 He became a member of the National Socialist Freedom Movement (NSFB) in 1924, which served as a legal front for the National Socialist German Workers' Party (NSDAP), which had been banned after the Beer Hall Putsch, and he also joined its paramilitary force, the Frontbann.
 He was elected to the Landtag of Prussia in 1924 on the NSFB list, representing constituency 11 (Regierungsbezirk Merseburg) until 1928.